yiisoft/yii2/docs/guide/structure-controllers.md

 ===========

 Controllers are part of the [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
-They contain the actual logic about processing requests and generating responses.
+They are objects responsible for processing requests and generating responses.
 In particular, after taking over the control from [applications](structure-applications.md), controllers will analyze incoming request data, pass them to [models](structure-models.md), inject model results into [views](structure-views.md), and finally generate outgoing responses.